This page will walk you through the most common attributes that can be referenced in any policy.

 An RFC3339 timestamp of when the resource was created.
 This is not set if the information is not provided by the AWS API or if not applicable, such as in Meta resources

-Panther supports scanning many AWS resources types.
-To request a new one, please submit a Github Issue.
+Panther supports scanning many AWS resource types.
+To request support for a new resource, please contact Support.